 To order your pads, you'll need to

 log into your CRNBC account.
 You will need to know the address you would like the pads couriered to.

-If you do not receive your pads within three weeks of ordering, contact CRNBC by email at
+If you do not receive your pads within five weeks of ordering, contact CRNBC by email at

 If you discover that your CPP pad is missing—whether it is lost or stolen—in addition to following employer policy, you must take these steps:

 You must report the misuse, theft (or possible theft in the case of lost pads) to:

 Please note: if any patient information is contained in the missing pad, the BC Privacy Commissioner must be notified.
 This can be done by completing the